 Marimo balls represent the ‘everlasting love’ and appropriate to serve as mementos of newly wed’s special day.

-Marimo balls are very straightforward to maintain, and only they require occasional water change.
+Marimo balls are very straightforward to maintain and only require occasional water change.
 Marimo balls can be excellent gifts for children to teach them how to grow their pets.

 These plants create an ideal home for fish in an aquarium, ensuring a healthy biological cycle.
 These plants usually grow very slow.